AbishekMahi/lynkify-blog-hugo/content/posts/Discover ISRC Search by Lynkify.md

 categories = ['How To']
 authors = ['Abishek Mahi']
 avatar = '/img/avatar/abishek.jpg'
-description = 'This is the description of the blog'
+description = "Discover how to effortlessly find the ISRC of your music with Lynkify.
+Get easy access to this unique identifier and explore the benefits it offers for tracking and monitoring your music's journey."
 +++

 #### Introduction: